February 13 2019 – Talya Cayce

 If your lips are prone to drying, make sure to keep your hydration levels up.
 Drink lots of water.
 Consume fruits and watery vegetables such as strawberries, watermelons, cucumbers and cauliflowers.

 You may be low on some vitamins and minerals that your body needs to achieve healthy moisturisation.
-The vitamin Bs help prevent ageing by improving the ability of the surface to the skin to retain hydration.
+The vitamin Bs help to prevent ageing by improving the ability of the surface to the skin to retain hydration.

 Low levels of iron and zinc may also lead to lip dryness and peeling.